ska-telescope/ska-low-mccs-spshw/docs/src/reference/station.rst

 Station initialisation is performed by bringing all hardware elements online.
 Then the semi-static attributes are specified.
 Then the On() or Initialise() commands are issued.
 Initialise() is used if the Station is already On, and resets the station status to *Initialised*.
-When all the stations in the telescoper are correctly initialised, proper operation is started using the StartAcquisition command.
+When all the stations in the telescope are correctly initialised, proper operation is started using the StartAcquisition command.

 **********************************